MURDriverless/2024_2025_av_sim_stack/sphinx/docs/source/sphinx_doc_guide.rst

    ├── Makefile                # For Unix-based make builds └── make.bat                # For Windows builds

-For our Sphinx setup, it is the former where the the directories are **NOT** separated.
+For our Sphinx setup, it is the latter where the the directories **ARE** separated.

 Common Sphinx Commands
 ----------------------